SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/grammar/word-formation.md

 A single-morpheme word is a word which consists of a single free morpheme.
 A morphemelike segment (my term) is a morpheme or single-morpheme word.
 A worpheme (my term) is a morpheme or a word.
+A lorpheme is a morpheme or lexemic unit.

 ### morphs/morphemes